 To forgive may be divine, but to forget can be even more divine.
 2. Great bosses inspire their employees to achieve company goals.
 3. 4.
-The 7 characteristics of powerful visions for effective leadership.
+5. 6.
+7. 8.
+9. The 7 characteristics of powerful visions for effective leadership.
 ‘Visionary leadership’ is one of the phrases most bandied about these days, yet it is almost always an aspiration rather than a description.
 A vision of what is possible is a prerequisite to visionary leadership.
 That vision can come from an individual, but more often it is the product of many people.

 The vision that underpins visionary leadership is definitely not the ‘Vision’ that is encapsulated in a neat phrase and sits alongside the ‘Mission Statement’ and its ilk.
 A vision needs to be something that people can ‘see’ in a way that makes them want to move towards it.
+There are seven primary characteristics to powerful visions that I identify: - Compelling. . - Achievable.
+Of course a powerful vision alone is not enough.
+Leaders need to have the capabilities to co-create compelling, relevant visions with their teams and organizations.
+Leaders absolutely also need to have a far broader set of capabilities to get groups to work hard to achieve those visions.
 Shut Up and Listen (And Other Advice for First-Time Leaders) Unless you’re a solo freelancer, chances are you will eventually be thrust into a leadership position.

 As creatives, we must embrace this challenge and not shy away from it, as a fear of being a leader can subconsciously hold us back from advancing in our career.
 Being entrusted with a leadership role in your workplace requires a shift in mindset.
 Leaders cannot afford to compartmentalize like the worker.
 They must simultaneously juggle the long- and short-term while inspiring those around them to do great work.

 Conflict is an inevitable part of work.
 We've all seen situations where people with different goals and needs have clashed, and we've all witnessed the often intense personal animosity that can result.
-The fact that conflict exists, however, is not necessarily a bad thing.
+As you'll learn in this article and video, the fact that conflict exists, however, is not necessarily a bad thing.
 When you resolve it effectively, you can also eliminate many of the hidden problems that it brought to the surface.
+Click here to view a transcript of this video.
+There are other benefits that you might not expect, such as: Increased understanding.
+Going through the process of resolving conflict expands people's awareness, and gives them an insight into how they can achieve their goals without undermining others.
+But conflict can also be damaging.
+If you want to keep your team members working effectively, despite coming into conflict with one another, you need to stop this downward spiral as soon as you can.

+The Interest-Based Relational Approach Step 4: Listen First, Talk Second.
 Good Leaders Ask Great Questions - The John Maxwell Store.
 In GOOD LEADERS ASK GREAT QUESTIONS, John C. Maxwell delves into the process of becoming a successful leader by examining how questions can be used to advantage.
 What are the questions leaders should ask themselves?
 What questions should they ask members of their team?
 He then responds to the toughest problems leaders have presented to him. -- How can I discover my unique purpose as a leader? -- What is the most effective daily habit that any leader should develop?

 We’re talking with best-selling author Donald Miller about why you need to tell your company’s story and how to do it well so that you can effectively spread your message.
 End of story?
 Don’t miss this interview!
 Additional resources: FREE EntreLeader’s Guide to Hiring Another great episode sponsored by our friends at Infusionsoft.
 Andy Stanley Leadership Podcast.
 PubsOnline - Journal of Management Science.